greyhoundforty/Scalable-WordPress-deployment-on-Kubernetes/README.md

 ![dns_record](images/dns_record.png)

+Once the DNS record has propagated you can visit your domain and you should be presented with the Wordpress initial configuration page.

 ## Deployment Option 2: Using IBM CLoud Compose for MySQL as backend (WORK IN PROGRESS)

 Provision Compose for MySQL in IBM Cloud via https://console.ng.bluemix.net/catalog/services/compose-for-mysql